This post may contain affiliate links.

 I’m still not 100% sure what’s going on.
 Some people have suggested to me that it has to do with antibiotics and such but honestly, the rest of my diet is such crap that I doubt it.
 Antibiotics in milk don’t seem to bother me (but ALL milk bothers me without taking a Lactaid tablet first).

-As eggs age they develop sulfur, and I’m guessing that that’s the key here for me.
+As eggs age, they develop sulfur, and I’m guessing that that’s the key here for me (and it’s only a guess—I am very much not a doctor!).
 Really really old, rotten eggs smell overwhelmingly like sulfur, but it takes a long time for an egg to get to that point.
 You can get a clue as to how old an egg is based on whether it floats, stands, or sinks in water.
 As an egg ages, its protective membrane gets weaker, and air gets inside.
 A fresh egg will sink, an older egg will stand on end, and a really old egg will float (doesn’t mean that that egg isn’t safe, it’s just old).

 According to the USDA, which regulates eggs, the “use by” date can be as long as 45 days after the egg was packed (and they don’t seem to define how long the egg can hang around the farm before being packed, either!):